mathrunet/flutter_masamune/packages/katana_router_annotation/README.md

 To create a router, grant `@appRoute` Annotation with a top-level value.

-Also, put the `AppRouter` object in its value.
+Also, put the `AutoRouter` object in its value.

 Give that value directly to the `routerConfig` in `MaterialApp.router`.
 This will automatically pass the routing information to the application.